-- 5. Annual training explaining prohibited behaviors and the necessity for prompt reporting of alleged harassment/discrimination; and - 6.
-Development of alternate methods of filing complaints for individuals with disabilities and others who may need accommodation.
+- Annual training explaining prohibited behaviors and the necessity for prompt reporting of alleged harassment/discrimination; and - Development of alternate methods of filing complaints for individuals with disabilities and others who may need accommodation.
+If an alternate method of filing complaints is needed, the ADA Coordinator shall be contacted.